 Raymond de Callafon

-Xin Zhao (to the right) is currently a graduate student with Department of Mechanical and Aerospace Engineering (MAE), University of California San Diego (UCSD).
-His research interests are control-oriented system identification and optimization algorithms for real-time control.
-During his doctorate program, he works on extensive research on modeling and control of Electrical Energy Storage and Devliery System (EESDS).
-In particular, his research includes system identification of EESDS through various modeling approaches, active control for mitigation of power flow fluctuations, and power scheduling for distributed EESDS.
+Xin Zhao was a graduate student with Department of Mechanical and Aerospace Engineering (MAE), University of California San Diego (UCSD).
+His research interests were control-oriented system identification and optimization algorithms for real-time control.
+During his doctorate program, he worked on extensive research on modeling and control of Electrical Energy Storage and Devliery System (EESDS).
+In particular, his research included system identification of EESDS through various modeling approaches, active control for mitigation of power flow fluctuations, and power scheduling for distributed EESDS.
 Previously, Xin graduated with a bachelor and a master degree from Department of Automotive Engineering, Tsinghua University, Beijing, China.

 The Synchrophasor Grid Monitoring and Automation (SyGMA) laboratory is located on the 2nd floor of San Diego Supercomputer Center (SDSC) at the University of California San Diego (UCSD), with the main office located at room 241E.
 Parking to reach the SyGMA lab at SDSC is best at the Hopkins garage, that is adjacent to SDSC.
 For directions please search for SDSC on the UCSD campus map.